RCOSDP/weko/docs/developersguide/application-architecture.rst

 Module discovery
 ----------------
-In each of the application assembly phases, the Invneio factory automatically discover your installed Invenio modules.
+In each of the application assembly phases, the Invneio factory automatically discover your installed WEKO3 modules.
 The way this works, is via Python **entry points**.
-When you install the Python package for an Invenio module, the package describes via entry points which Flask extensions, blueprints etc. that this module provides.
-The section :ref:`extending-invenio` describes in more detail how you use the entry points to extend Invenio.
+When you install the Python package for an WEKO3 module, the package describes via entry points which Flask extensions, blueprints etc. that this module provides.
+The section :ref:`extending-invenio` describes in more detail how you use the entry points to extend WEKO3.

 WSGI: UI and REST
 -----------------
 Each of the application interfaces (WSGI, CLI, Celery) may need slightly different Flask applications.
-The Invenio application factory is in charge of assembling these applications, which is done through the five assembly phases.
+The WEKO3 application factory is in charge of assembling these applications, which is done through the five assembly phases.